pbalm/cloud-data-quality/README.md

 `CloudDQ` is a cloud-native, declarative, and scalable Data Quality validation Command-Line Interface (CLI) application for Google BigQuery.

-It takes as input Data Quality validation tests defined using a flexible and reusable YAML configurations language.
-For each `Rule Binding` definition in the YAML configs, `CloudDQ` creates a corresponding SQL view in your Data Warehouse.
+It takes as input Data Quality validation tests defined using a flexible and reusable YAML configuration language.
+For each `Rule Binding` definition in the YAML config, `CloudDQ` creates a corresponding SQL view in your Data Warehouse.
 It then executes the view and collects the data quality validation outputs into a summary table for reporting and visualization.

 `CloudDQ` currently supports in-place validation of BigQuery data.